tmhp101106-sudo/codealpha_tasks/README.md

-# The project contains a basic project of Chatbot and a Hangman game made using python.
+## The repository contains a basic project of Chatbot and a Hangman game made using python.

 ## Table of contents:
 1. About the Project